Pennsylvania Background Checks

 Why Health Street For Pennsylvania Background Checks?

-The risk of uncovering too much information in a background check might not occur to you, but laws like the Americans with Disabilities Act (ADA) and the Federal Fair Credit Reporting Act (FCRA) mandate that certain protected information cannot be considered by employers when making hiring decisions.
+The risk of uncovering too much information in a background check is significant.
+Laws such as the Americans with Disabilities Act (ADA) and the Federal Fair Credit Reporting Act (FCRA) mandate that certain protected information cannot be considered by employers when making hiring decisions.
 When hiring in Pennsylvania, it is crucial to use a CRA that understands the complexity of background check laws in Pennsylvania.
-Health Street strictly adheres to Pennsylvania background check rules, conducts fair background screens, and follows federal laws, too.

 Background Checks Protect Employers and Their Staff in Pennsylvania